top of page

 • Comprehensive Site Review: Conducted an extensive analysis of site investigation data to develop multiple ground model scenarios, accounting for the variability of site conditions.

-• Advanced 3D FEA Modelling: Built a detailed three-dimensional Finite Element Analysis (FEA) model to simulate the embankment, Stratum system, and underlying foundation soils.
+• Advanced 3D FEA Modelling: Built a detailed three-dimensional Finite Element Analysis (FEA) model to simulate the embankment, Stratum System, and underlying foundation soils.

 • Simulating Settlement Behaviour: Assessed consolidation and creep settlements to predict transverse and longitudinal differential settlements under diverse geological scenarios.

-• Cost Savings: The acceptance of Tensar’s Stratum system saved the client £0.5 million.
+• Cost Savings: The acceptance of Tensar’s Stratum System saved the client £0.5 million.

 Introduction